USEPA/NEP-Ocean-Acidification/README.md

 The purpose of this repository is to store shared R code for working with data from National Estuary Program (NEP) monitoring sites to:

-I. QA/QC-ing raw data for analysis
+I. QA/QC-ing raw data for analysis \n
 II.
 Performing analysis on the data

 III.
 Creating visualizations of data for communication and publication of results